natashamjaques/professional_website/content/home/projects.md

   # For Showcase view, flip alternate rows?
   flip_alt_rows: false
 ---
-To find relevant content, try [searching publications](./publication/) or filtering using the buttons below:
+To find relevant content, try [searching publications](./publication/) or filtering using the buttons below.
+A * denotes equal contribution.